pyth-network/pyth-gitbook/README.md

 Our price feeds are available on multiple blockchains and can also be used in off-chain applications.
 Prices are available in mainnet for [Solana](consumers/solana.md) and [many EVM chains](consumers/evm.md), including Ethereum, BNB, Avalanche and more.
-Prices are also available in [Aptos](consumers/aptos.md) testnet and will be coming soon to Cosmos chains and other ecosystems.
+Prices are also available in [Aptos](consumers/aptos.md) mainnet and will be coming soon to Cosmos chains and other ecosystems.

 ## Get Started